BaseWellesley/Smart-LED-Lighting/README.md

-# Smart LED Lighting System
+# Iot LED Lighting System
 Basel Hassan, bh222jx

 ## Project Overview

-This project centers around developing a Smart LED Lighting System utilizing IoT technology for responsive e8nvironmental monitoring.
+This project centers around developing a Iot LED Lighting System utilizing IoT technology for responsive environmental monitoring.
 Leveraging a microcontroller and energy-efficient LEDs, the goal is to create a lighting system that adapts dynamically to its surroundings, emphasizing both automation and energy-saving principles.

 **Estimated Project Time**: 24-28 hours.